DaddyBigFish/enumx/README.md

 Feel free to contribute to the project as there is so much more to come.
 You are more than welcome!

 # Examples
-This information is for demonstration purposes and is a Hack The Box retired machine.
+This information is for demonstration purposes and taken from Hack The Box retired machines.

 ![image](https://github.com/user-attachments/assets/5bb095ca-35ff-4496-9de7-632a8b0d335d)
 ![image](https://github.com/user-attachments/assets/e29613b8-7cd4-4e55-a4dd-243cca4be4c7)